decretist/Dissertation/Chapter3/chapter3.markdown

 authority of his collection other than that derived from the patristic texts he extracted out of his material sources.
-In any event, the modern notion that the ultimate source for the authority of a text is the independent judgement passed by a reader on the validity of the arguments it contains is simply not applicable to the twelfth century.
+In any event, the modern notion that the ultimate source for the authority of a text is the independent judgment passed by a reader on the validity of the arguments it contains is simply not applicable to the twelfth century.

 We have already encountered two twelfth-century statements on the authority, author, and authorship of the *Decretum*.
 The first was the